Kamalc/C-Sharp-Learning-Path/README.md

     - contain metadata about all types inside
     Global Assembly Cashe
     - A Central Location to store assemblies for machine
+    - the internal class can get accessed from any other class in the same project
+    - the public class can get accessed from another project or same
 - [ ] 4.
 Types
 - [ ] 5.
 Methods, Fields, Events, and Properties
 - [ ] 6.
 Control Flow